UX Planet

 Written by Roman Lihhavtsuk

-Writing about in-house product design and management for B2B web apps to keep my sanity.
-Currently a UX Manager in cybersecurity.
+Writing about in-house product design and management for B2B web apps—from a human perspective and to maintain my sanity.

 Responses (2)